Wonder, How better editors or proofreaders evaluate an article to make it error-free?

 “Remember Title is NOT in-text.”

 The title is written to evoke curiosity.
-So, they need not follow grammar rules.
+So, they need not follow every grammar rule.

-One rule is mandated: capitalize its last word.
+One rule is mandated: capitalize title’s last word.

 Apart from these eight mistakes, other common proofreading errors are: